Liquor costs can make or break your beverage program and sway how much bars make.

 Average Beverage Cost Percentage

 Average restaurant liquor cost in the hospitality industry in the U.S. is between 18% and 24%.

 But spirits, wine, and beer all tend to have different beverage cost percentages:

 Some things to note about average restaurant liquor cost:

 - Liquor cost is a percentage of margin, not a representation of absolute profit amount.
 Sure, beer cost percentage is lower than wine.
-But some wines sell for hundreds of dollars a bottle.
+But some wines-including red wine types, types of white wine, sparkling wines, cuvee wine, and other wine varietals sell for hundreds of dollars a bottle.
 There can be more gross profit selling expensive items at higher pour costs than cheaper items at lower ones.
+There can also be examples of variance to look out for.

-- A Hendricks gin-based cocktail with 8 other ingredients will have a different pour cost than pouring Hendricks neat.
+- A Hendricks gin-based cocktail with 8 other cocktail ingredients will have a different pour cost than pouring Hendricks neat.
 Keep in mind this variability as you read about and calculate your pour cost percentage.

 - The only substantial difference when calculating liquor cost for draft beer is dealing with beer keg weight.
-Being able to accurately weigh kegs and deduce how much is left in them is helpful when sorting out pour cost for draft beer.
+Being able to accurately weigh kegs and deduce how much is left in them is helpful when sorting out pour cost for draft beer and imported beer.
 And setting beer prices.
-But, other than that, you can follow the pour cost formula below.
+But, other than that, you can follow the pour cost formula below for pouring beer.